SSKSamarSinghKanojiya/BackendAssignment-Zylentrix/README.md

 ```

 - User Not Found:

 ```
 {
   "error": "User not found"
 }
 ```

 `Testing the API`

 - You can test the API using Postman
 - Use the provided endpoints to send requests and verify responses.

 `License`

 - This project is open-source and free to use.

 `Contact`

-- For any issues or improvements, feel free to reach out or contribute to the repository..
+- For any issues or improvements, feel free to reach out or contribute to the repository.